Traffic Ticket FAQ in North Carolina

 If you want to contest the ticket in court, or if a court appearance is required, you must appear at the court listed on your ticket.
 In some instances, you may have a traffic ticket attorney appear for you.

-to appear in court by paying the traffic fine before the court date listed on your citation.
+In North Carolina, a waivable offense refers to North Carolina traffic violations that can be handled outside of court; you, the defendant, can waive your right to appear in court by paying the traffic fine before the court date listed on your citation.
 These generally refer to minor offenses, such as driving with a broken headlight.

 How many driving points can I accumulate on my driving record before the state suspends my driver’s license?

 It’s always good to periodically check your driving record for errors, especially if you have a history of traffic convictions.
-Points added in error, could affect your North Carolina driver’s license status and/or car insurance premium.
+Points added in error could affect your North Carolina driver’s license status and/or car insurance premium.

 My driver’s license has been revoked, yet I still need a car to commute to and from work.
 Do I have any options?

 Deferral programs vary by county.
-Contact the District Attorney’s office for the county you were ticketed in for information.
+Contact the district attorney’s office for the county you were ticketed in for information.